 Spreadsheets can be tricky.
-Even with the power of Google Sheets, there are certain assumptions made when specific values are entered into a spreadsheet.
+Even with the power of Google Sheets, certain assumptions are made when specific values are entered into a spreadsheet.

-This article is meant to address the most common issues you might run into during the bulk upload process.
-In addition, be sure to also check out our articles outlining all of our bulk upload spreadsheets, and tips and best practices articles.
+This article addresses the most common issues you might encounter during the bulk upload.
+In addition, be sure also to check out our articles outlining all of our bulk upload spreadsheets, and tips and best practices articles.

-When working with so much information, across different spreadsheets, an error is bound to happen.
+An error is bound to happen when working with so much information across different spreadsheets.
 We get it!

 That's why, when there is an error, we will:

 Continue to upload the (non-erroring) products and rows to Thrive immediately.